morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 remotes::install_github("cpauvert/psadd")
 library("psadd")

+# If you are not already in the dada2 directory, setwd to get there
 setwd("[insert path to directory you want to be in]")

 list.files() # make sure our files from last time are here